-Sarah Sanders' Response To Michelle Wolf's WHCD Jokes Is So Petty
+Sarah Sanders Clapped Back At Michelle Wolf’s WHCD Jokes About Her & It’s So Petty

 The White House Correspondents' Dinner is over, but the drama is still in full swing.
 White House Press Secretary Sarah Sanders has finally commented on that night, and the drama levels basically just grew exponentially.
 Though Wolf did not hold back during the black-tie event, Sarah Sanders' response to Michelle Wolf's WHCD jokes is so petty, and, I would also like to point out, not at all creative.